 Hiking to Norway’s Waterfalls

-Husedalen Valley, or Waterfalls Valley is a place, where you can see the most beautiful waterfalls in Norway.
+Husedalen Valley, or Waterfalls Valley, is a place where you can see the most beautiful waterfalls in Norway.
 Hiking to the top of the mountains, you will see the most stunning views of the Norwegian waterfalls that you’ve ever experienced in your life.

-Where is the Waterfalls Valley situated?
+Where is the Waterfalls Valley, Norway?

-How to get to Norway’s Waterfalls Valley?
+How to Get to Norway’s Waterfalls Valley?

 To get to the Waterfalls valley, you should go to the town of Kinsarvik, then ride up the hill.
 You can stop your car either in the end, near the first waterfall and have a snack before a difficult climb, or before that, in the place, where the road is closed for the cars, but a hiking trail for people is starting.